 Mitre allocated CVE-2017-8797 for this issue.
 At least every kernel since v4.4.0 is vulnerable.

-Tuomas Haanpää, Jani Tuovila, and myself, from Synopsys’ Fuzz Testing R&D team, weren’t the only members involved in the Linux kernel NFS fuzzing project.
+Tuomas Haanpää, Jani Tuovila, and I, from the Synopsys Defensics R&D team, weren’t the only members involved in the Linux kernel NFS fuzzing project.
 Matti Kamunen and Marko Laakso also reached out to the Linux Foundation to ensure a safe, secure, and coordinated disclosure.
 A special thank you to Linux NFS maintainer J. Bruce Fields, who helped patch the discovered issues.

-To prevent severe issues from going unnoticed, use state-of-the-art fuzzing solutions combined with in-depth instrumentation.
+To prevent severe issues such as Linux kernel vulnerabilities from going unnoticed, use state-of-the-art fuzzing solutions combined with in-depth instrumentation.